We're nothing without you

 We are the UK’s largest woodland conservation charity.
 We’re passionate about woods and trees.
 We work to transform our landscapes, joining up fragile and fragmented habitats.
 We campaign to save threatened woodland and we own and care for more than 1,000 publicly accessible woods.
 We want everyone to have access to woodland and we want to make the UK a healthier, better place to live.

 We will not put undue pressure on you to make a gift and if you do not wish to donate we will respect your decision.
+We will never assume you agree with an element of our cause if you've not already raised your hand, and so we'll never put undue pressure on you to volunteer your time or take part in a campaigning action.

 We will always provide easy ways for you to contact us and our Support Services Response Team is on hand to help answer any queries you may have.
 If you are unhappy with anything we’ve done you can contact us using our complaints policy.
 If we make a mistake we will apologise and do all we can to put things right and if we cannot resolve your complaint, we accept the authority of the Fundraising Regulator and the Charity Commission to make a final adjudication.